Flight-Free-UK/flight_free_uk_website/source/posts/train-travel-is-a-gem-waiting-for-rediscovery.html.markdown

 Slow travel is set to make a comeback.
 Travel that reconnects you with place and culture.
 If I didn’t have to whizz back to the UK to be with my young children, I would have stopped a day or two in all the places I’ve had to catch connecting trains – Paris, Turin, Milan, Bologna.
 Lingering to imbibe each cities’ culture, welcoming uncertainty as I navigate my way through unmapped streets and stumble over half understood conversations.
 Each city entices me to stay longer.

-> This is not a holiday, this is akin to being the protagonist of a Hemmingway novel.
+> "This is not a holiday, this is akin to being the protagonist of a Hemmingway novel."

 The booking engine [Rail Europe](https://raileurope.co.uk) (formerly Loco2) offer a simple Europe-wide city to city search of alternative travel routes including overnight sleepers (expensive), high speed day trains (cheap) and every alternative you can think of in-between.